HarishNarava/FastAPI-test/Readme.md

 then go to http://127.0.0.1:8000 to see it work

 ## endpoints
-- `/` - says hello world
+- `/` - main API info
-- `/about` - test message
+- `/about` - about the patient management system
+- `/view` - view all patient records
-- `/docs` - automatic documentation
+- `/docs` - automatic API documentation

-this is just for testing
+the patient data is stored in patients.json for now